tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 ## EMPLOYEES

-Health and Safety legislation requires ARK Co-Living Ltd employees to accept and comply with the following responsibilities:
+Health and Safety legislation requires GOP Co-Living Ltd employees to accept and comply with the following responsibilities:

-* To take all reasonable care of their own health, safety and welfare; and that of any other person who may be affected by their actions or failure to act; and to cooperate with ARK Co-Living Ltd and its Directors to enable them to fulfil their own responsibilities successfully.
+* To take all reasonable care of their own health, safety and welfare; and that of any other person who may be affected by their actions or failure to act; and to cooperate with GOP Co-Living Ltd and its Directors to enable them to fulfil their own responsibilities successfully.
-* To always follow safety rules; to avoid improvisation, and to comply with the ARK Co-Living Ltd health and safety policy (*and any policy and requirements in place at their working site*).
+* To always follow safety rules; to avoid improvisation, and to comply with the GOP Co-Living Ltd health and safety policy (*and any policy and requirements in place at their working site*).
 * To only undertake work or actions in they are qualified or competent; to carry out their work in a safe manner in accordance with instructions.
 * To never participate in horseplay or other actions that could place them or those affected by their actions at risk of harm.
 * To always use, transport, and store materials, equipment and tools in a safe and secure manner.